 Bourreria succulenta, known as Bahama strongbark, is a rare large shrub to small tree with spreading branches which are pendant at their tips.
 Very fragrant small white flowers are followed by showy orange to red fruit.
 The flowers are visited by Bahamian Swallowtail, Giant Swallowtail, Julia, Large Orange Sulphur, Mangrove Skipper, Southern Broken-dash Skipper and other butterflies.
 Hummingbirds also gather nectar from the sweet flowers.
 Bahama strongbark may be grown in full sun to light shade.
 A wonderful plant for wildlife, this species also provides fruit for many kinds of birds.

-Byrsonima lucida, locust berry, is native to pinelands and hammocks of South Florida.
+Byrsonima lucida, locustberry, is native to pine rocklands of South Florida.
 The new leaves on this shrub to small tree reaching 15 feet, emerge a beautiful shade of mahogany red.
-Locust berry has clusters of flowers in the spring.
+Leaves provide a food source for the Florida duskywing, a rare native butterfly which has been spotted in a few Miami yards.
+Locustberry has clusters of flowers in the spring.
 These flowers turn from white to pink and from pink to crimson with bright yellow stamens.
-The beautiful colors of the flowers attract butterflies.
+Specialized oil glands beneath the flowers attract solitary oil-collecting bees.
 Green fruits ripen to pinkish brown.
 Birds love the fruit.
-Locust berry makes a beautiful, full shrub for a sunny to lightly shaded location.
+Locustberry makes a beautiful, full shrub for a sunny to lightly shaded location.
 It is both drought tolerant and salt tolerant.

 Pentalinon luteum, also known as wild allamanda, is a vine native to coastal areas of central Florida continuing south to the West Indies.
 The showy yellow flowers among shiny bright green leaves appear from April to November.
 This beautiful vine grows best in full sun on a trellis, fence or other type of support.

-Coccothrinax argentata, known as silver palm, is regarded as one of our best native palms.
-Watch Coccothrinax argentata as the undersides of its deep green leaves flash metallic silver and you will know why it is one of Florida’s native gems.
-It is small but perfectly proportioned, with a five foot wide canopy of fan leaves sitting atop a trunk that is six inches thick.
-In late summer, two-foot long spikes laden with hundreds of small creamy-white flowers hang down from within the canopy.
-Small pearl-sized fruits follow the flowers, changing color from green to dark purplish black.
-Silver palm is a small, slow growing palm perfect as a specimen plant in a patio garden.
+Coccothrinax argentata, known as silver palm, is small but perfectly proportioned, with a 3-5 foot wide canopy of fan-shaped leaves sitting atop a smooth, slender trunk.
+In late summer, spikes bearing hundreds of small creamy-white flowers emerge from the canopy.
+Small pearl-sized fruits follow, changing from green to dark purplish black.
+Silver palm is a small, slow-growing palm, perfect as a specimen plant in a patio garden.
 It will thrive in a hot, sunny location.
-Salt spray is no problem either, as C. argentata grows naturally along the coastline.
+Salt spray is no problem either, as this species grows naturally along the coastline.
 The only thing that can kill it is too much shade and water.

 Sabal palmetto, the cabbage palm and our state tree, is an excellent wildlife attractor and one of our most durable plants, with high salt, wind, and drought tolerance.
 This adaptable palm may be grown in full sun to light shade.